The holographic origin of future singularities and the role of spatial curvature in cosmic expansion: Introduction

 The work is organized as follows: Section \ref{sec:cm} presents the general features of the GO cutoff and discusses the big rip singularity that arises within this model, as well as the impact of spatial curvature on cosmological evolution.
 In Section \ref{sec:kaniadakis}, we broaden our analysis by incorporating the effects of Kaniadakis entropy in the description of HDE and derive cosmological solutions to investigate the role of spacetime topology.
+Section \ref{sec:little} is dedicated to examining the conditions for the little rip scenario within our framework.
 Finally, in Section \ref{sec:final}, we summarize and comment on the main results of our work.